jeqcho/harvard_gem_finder/README.md

 this is a step-by-step guide on how to create that csv from scratch.

 1. Download the webpage from the link in `scrapper.py` as a HTML-only file named`QReports.html`.
 Run `scrapper.py` to scrape the links for the QGuides for each course.
 The links generated will be stored at `courses.csv`.
 2. Visit any QGuide links scrapped at `courses.csv` to get the cookies (see the code of `downloader.py` for the search term `secret_cookie`) and paste it at a new file named `secret_cookie.txt`.
+Note that using the current VScode reader for CSV will open a defunct link with other columns suffixed.
+Manually copy the link and paste it in your browser.
 Run `downloader.py` to download all the QGuides with the links scrapped from the previous step.
 The QGuides will be stored at the folder `QGuides`.
 3. Run `analyzer.py` to generate `course_ratings.csv`.
 4. Now we have to add details like divisional requirement or whether it fulfils quantitative reasoning with data (QRD), but most importantly we need to know whether this class is offered in Fall 2024 (the QGuides are for Fall 2023).
-   Run `myharvarddriver.py` to use Selenium to get these necessary details from my.harvard.edu.
-Depending on your machine, you might need more setup to use Selenium, so you can check out the official guide.
+First clear the `not-offered.txt`.
+You might need to install Selenium for this step, but first try running `myharvarddriver.py` to use Selenium to get these necessary details from my.harvard.edu.
+Depending on your machine, you might need more setup to use Selenium, so you can check out the official guide or see my notes below.
+Make sure to edit `driver_path`.
 The webpages for each class will be stored as HTML files at the folder `myharvard`.
 This should be the step that takes the longest (around 1.5 hours), I usually leave it running overnight.
+   - If you need more setup, download it [here](https://googlechromelabs.github.io/chrome-for-testing/#stable).
+Remember to download the chromedriver and not chrome.
+   - Run this in the folder `xattr -d com.apple.quarantine chromedriver`
+   - You should be able to run it now.
 5. New in 2024 Fall, some classes have sections to be chosen during registration, like CHNSE 130 and EXPOS 40.
 Run `rescrape.py` to handle these cases which require an additional click.
+   - Simply rerun the file if there are errors.
+It will pick up those courses that are not done.
 6. Process these webpages to get the data by running `append_details.py`.
 This will generate `verbose_course_ratings.csv` as required.
 7. Start a Jupyter notebook session (`jupyter notebook`) and choose `course_ratings_analysis.ipynb` to run.
 This will generate the graphs above and the data at `output_data`.
 Follow through the notebook and play around!
+8. If you are maintaining this repo, then please make a folder under archive for the upcoming semester, and then put the following files there: `course_ratings.csv`, `courses.csv`, `not-offered.txt`, `QReports.html`, `verbose_course_ratings.csv`.